-How to plan the perfect day out this bank holiday.
+How to plan the perfect day out.

 If you suffer from limited mobility or a disability, that shouldn’t mean you have to stay at home looking at the same four walls.
 In fact, seeing, experiencing, and learning new things is proven to be good for our mental and physical wellbeing, so it’s important to get out and about as much as possible.